Chart Color Schemes

 Clear Island Waters displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Clear Island Waters, as per the latest Census, consisted of 63.6% houses and 36.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Non-Metro Qld's composition of 50.9% houses and 49.1% other dwellings.
-Home ownership in Clear Island Waters stood at 47.3%, with mortgaged dwellings at 31.4% and rented dwellings at 21.2%.
+Clear Island Waters' dwellings, as per the latest Census, were 63.6% houses and 36.5% other dwellings (semi-detached, apartments, 'other').
+Non-Metro Qld had 50.9% houses and 49.1% other dwellings.
+Home ownership in Clear Island Waters was 47.3%, with mortgaged dwellings at 31.4% and rented ones at 21.2%.
 The median monthly mortgage repayment was $2,167, higher than Non-Metro Qld's average of $1,907.
-The median weekly rent in Clear Island Waters was recorded at $540, compared to Non-Metro Qld's $500.
-Nationally, Clear Island Waters' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in the area was $540, compared to Non-Metro Qld's $500.
+Nationally, Clear Island Waters' mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing